WestDRI/wgpages/content/pythonLibraries-20230126.md

 plt.plot(x, y, 'bo-')
 ```

-Later, we'll learn how to use this `projection` parameter with cartopy to map your 2D data from one projection to
+You can use this `projection` parameter together with `cartopy` package to process 2D geospatial data to
-another.
+produce maps, while all plotting is still being done by Matplotlib.
+We teach `cartopy` in a separate workshop.

 Let's try a scatter plot: